 - The accused must understand that they will not be able to appeal the finding of guilt made against them, and they will only be allowed to appeal their sentence;

-- He accused must understand that regardless of what the defence lawyer has agreed with the Crown, the Judge may impose any sentence that he or she sees fit.
+- The accused must understand that regardless of what the defence lawyer has agreed with the Crown, the judge may impose any sentence that he or she sees fit.

 When can a guilty plea occur?